-Meanwhile, the USF-grown National Academy of Inventors (NAI) continues to thrive nationwide, now boasting more than 3,000 individual inventor members and 414 NAI Fellows spanning more than 200 academic and research institutions.
-The state of Florida has 42 elected NAI Fellows among this elite group, representing 10 universities and non-profit research institutes.
-In 2014, 170 academic inventors from 114 research universities and non-profit research institutes were added to the ranks of NAI Fellows, including 11 Florida inventors from USF, University of Florida (UF), Florida State University (FSU), University of Central Florida (UCF), Moffitt Cancer Center, the Institute for Human & Machine Cognition (IHMC), and Torrey Pines Institute for Molecular Studies.
-The 2014 Fellows account for nearly 5,000 issued U.S. patents, bringing the collective patents held by all NAI Fellows to more than 14,000.
+Meanwhile the USF-grown National Academy of Inventors continues to thrive nationwide, now boasting more than 3,000 individual inventor members and fellows spanning more than 200 academic and research institutions.
+In 2015, 11 academic inventors were added to the ranks, including inventors from USF, the University of Florida, Florida State University, Florida International University, University of Central Florida, Moffitt Cancer Center and the Institute for Human & Machine Cognition.
+The 2015 Fellows account for 5,368 issued U.S. patents, bringing the collective patents held by all NAI Fellows to more than 20,000.